The Confident Eater

 And for once, I took my own advice 😉

-We looked to see how we could replicate as much of the feeling around reading as we could whilst at the table and how to learn to feed like you read.
+For the family we looked to see how we could replicate as much of the feeling around reading as we could whilst at the table and how they could learn to feed like you read.

 How to feed like you read in 4 easy steps

-When we read with our child everything often seems to come together perfectly:
+When you read with your child everything often seems to come together perfectly:

-Quality time – our child wants to spend that time with us.
+Quality time – your child wants to spend that time with you.
 In fact, if your children are anything like mine were, it’s tough to get away (short books for the win).

-Bonding – it is a nurturing time when we are both bonding and teaching/learning.
+Bonding – it is a nurturing time when you are both bonding and teaching/learning.

-Relax – we are often able to tune into the moment and just enjoy those shared moments with our child.
+Relax – you are often able to tune into the moment and just enjoy those shared moments with your child.

-Highlight – our child is looking forward to it and we’re confident we can deliver.
+Highlight – your child is looking forward to it and you’re confident you can deliver.

-When we feed, can we replicate the positives from reading?
+When you feed, can you replicate the positives from reading?

 When it comes to meals, many of these same elements can be used to make dinners a more harmonious and pleasurable place to be for everyone.

-We can capitalise on that.
-I love meals with my boys as it is one of the few times when we are all free of the noise and distraction of our busy lives.
-I know in our house (with teens) it’s also one of the rare occasions we’re all ‘unplugged’.
+You can capitalise on that.
+I still love meals with my boys as it is one of the few times when we are all free of the noise and distraction of our busy lives.
+I know in my house (young adults) it’s also one of the rare occasions we’re all ‘unplugged’.

-Rather than thinking about work and other commitments it’s a place where we are able to talk and catch up with each other.
+Rather than thinking about work and other commitments it’s a place where we can talk and catch up with each other.
 Which brings us nicely into the next point.

-Think of how little we would want to eat, if someone was counting our mouthfuls at an extended family dinner!
-Rather than the broccoli being the main topic of conversation, let’s make it about the people at the table.
+Think of how little you would want to eat, if someone was counting your mouthfuls at an extended family dinner.
+Rather than the broccoli being the main topic of conversation, make it about the people at the table.

-When we are reading, yes we are speaking the words and looking at the pictures, but reading is about so much more than just the words.
-We are communicating all sorts of other messages about how we feel about our child and how invested we are in them.
+When you are reading, yes you are speaking the words and looking at the pictures, but reading is about so much more than just the words.
+You are communicating all sorts of other messages about how you feel about your child and how invested you are in them.

-Relax – studies show that the more relaxed we are, the more likely we are to eat.
+Relax – studies show that the more relaxed you are, the more likely you are to eat.

-If we get at all fluffed of feathers we are unlikely to want to eat.
-If I’m angry or stressed or upset I am not thinking about eating the food on my plate.
+If you get at all fluffed of feathers you are unlikely to want to eat.
+If I’m angry or stressed or upset, I am not thinking about eating the food on my plate.

-In fact, even physiologically, we are less likely to eat if we are arguing or upset or stressed.
+In fact, even physiologically, you are less likely to eat if you are arguing or upset or stressed.
 The body’s response to these triggers is to go into flight, fight or freeze mode.
 When this happens, non-essential functions like digestion shut down.

-If we are fighting over the broccoli, then it will not get eaten.
-Yes, we want to ensure our child can eat vegetables, but pushing them to do so rarely ends in long-term wins.
+If you are fighting over the broccoli, then it will not get eaten.
+Yes, you want to ensure your child can eat vegetables, but pushing them to do so rarely ends in long-term wins.

-As the parent we create the atmosphere for our child.
-If we are relaxed and enjoying the meal then it’s more likely that our children will too.
-We set out to model the behaviour we would like to see.
+As the parent you create the atmosphere for your child.
+If you are relaxed and enjoying the meal, then it’s more likely that your children will too.
+You set out to model the behaviour you would like to see.

 Highlight – meals can become the highlight of both your and your children’s day.

-Ensuring we all look forward to meals makes a big difference.
+Ensuring you all look forward to meals makes a big difference.

-If our child is feeling pressured or anxious they will not be excited about coming to the table.
+If your child is feeling pressured or anxious they will not be excited about coming to the table.

 There are some really practical ways to support this process: